 The investigation is an impartial fact-gathering process.
 It is an important stage of the process in which both parties have an opportunity to be heard regarding the complaint.
 During the investigation the parties will each have an opportunity to meet and speak with the Investigator, provide any relevant information about the reported conduct, and identify persons they believe the Investigator should speak with because they believe they have relevant information.
+The Investigator will speak separately with both parties and any other individuals who may have relevant information.
 The Investigator will also gather any available physical evidence or documents, including prior statements by the parties or witnesses, communications between the parties, email messages, social media materials, and other records, as appropriate and available.